Fort Armistead: Present

 After World War I, the fort property was declared surplus and abandoned by the United States Department of War and the U.S. Army in 1923.
 Five years later it was turned over to the City of Baltimore's Department of Recreation and Parks (Bureau of Parks).
 It is now a Baltimore city park.
-In 1975-1977, the Hawkins Point area was impacted by the construction of the Outer Harbor Crossing carrying the Baltimore Beltway (Interstate 695) over the Patapsco Harbor, named the Francis Scott Key Bridge, which now towers over the 1890s era seacoast defense site below.
+In 1975–1977, the Hawkins Point area was impacted by the construction of the Outer Harbor Crossing carrying the Baltimore Beltway (Interstate 695) over the Patapsco Harbor.
+This was the Francis Scott Key Bridge, which used to tower over the 1890s-era seacoast defense site below, until its collapse due to the collision of the container ship Dali with the bridge on March 26, 2024.